KindSIGHT Technology – The EIDON Retinal Camera & more

 Don’t be fooled by the fact that the KindSIGHT team members don’t sport nerdy black-rimmed specs – we love to geek out on the technology we have to offer!
 There are so many wild and wonderful instruments available when it comes to examining the eyes.
-We have carefully put together our toolbag of technology to create a suite of toys which are not only fun for us to play with, but intriguing for you to look at, and at the cutting edge of eye-examining inventions.
+We have carefully put together our toolbag of technology to create a suite of toys that are not only fun for us to play with, but intriguing for you to look at, and at the cutting edge of eye-examining inventions.
 Take a little tour through our collection of equipment to prepare yourself for your journey at KindSIGHT!

 Say cheese with the EIDON Retinal Camera